Back to all blogs

 The Importance of Professional Guidance

-Responsible health management is a partnership between you, your diagnostic tools, and your clinical team.
-If you prefer professional collection rather than a finger-prick at home, our nurse home visit service and clinic options make sample collection straightforward.
+Responsible health management is a partnership.
+For those who prefer professional collection, our nurse home visit service and clinic options are available.

 Conclusion

-So, can you eat before a thyroid blood test?
-While the laboratory won't turn you away if you’ve had a full English breakfast, the most accurate and "clean" results generally come from a consistent, early-morning, fasting sample—especially if you are trying to catch a subtle or borderline issue.
+Can you eat before a thyroid blood test?
+While you won't be turned away after breakfast, the most accurate results generally come from a consistent, early-morning, fasting sample—especially when trying to catch a subtle issue.

 FAQ